Pmc Breast Cancer Imaging Ai Trends Review

 Enhanced Detection Accuracy

 Numerous studies have demonstrated the ability of AI algorithms to improve the accuracy of breast cancer detection.
-For example, a study published in Radiology showed that a deep learning model could detect breast cancer with a similar level of accuracy as experienced radiologists.
+To give you an idea, a study published in Radiology showed that a deep learning model could detect breast cancer with a similar level of accuracy as experienced radiologists.

 Reduced False Positives